mayasissel/CarbsAndRatings/README.md

   height="600"
   frameborder="0"
 ></iframe>

-The observed difference of means for 'missing_rating' and 'carb_prop' we got is roughly 0.003209, indicated by the red line on the graph.
+The observed difference of means for `missing_rating` and `carb_prop` we got is roughly 0.003209, indicated by the red line on the graph.
 Because the p_value we found (0.1) is greater than 0.05, we fail to reject the null hypothesis.
-Concluding that the missingness of the 'rating' column is not dependent on 'carb_prop'
+Concluding that the missingness of the `rating` column is not dependent on `carb_prop`.
 <iframe
   src="assets/distr_rating_carb.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-To test whether or not the missingness of the 'rating' column is dependent on 'calories (#)' which is the number of calories in a given recipe, we ran a permutation test by shuffling the missingness of the 'rating' column 1000 times to collect 1000 simulated mean differences between the distribution with missing data and without missing data.
+To test whether or not the missingness of the `rating` column is dependent on `calories (#)` which is the number of calories in a given recipe, we ran a permutation test by shuffling the missingness of the `rating` column 1000 times to collect 1000 simulated mean differences between the distribution with missing data and without missing data.

 To investigate this goal, we ran a permutation test following the guide below: